 QB Fantasy Draft Strategy

-You are going to find various strategies out there as far as drafting a quarterback goes.
+You will find various strategies out there as far as drafting a quarterback goes.
 One thing that is important right off the bat is to understand how your league size and scoring format works.
 Sometimes quarterback scoring can be weighted differently.
 The standard is usually four fantasy points per passing touchdown and one fantasy point per 25 passing yards.
 If it is six fantasy points per passing touchdown, and yards are weighted differently, then you can have an advantage drafting a quarterback earlier.
+It's also important to remember that rushing quarterbacks aren't as valuable in a six-point passing touchdown league.
 League size can determine if you need to wait longer or not.
-A shallow 8-10 team league will not emphasize the quarterback position in comparison to anything that is 14 or more.
-We will look at what is usually standard though.
+A shallow 8-10 team league will not emphasize the quarterback position compared to anything that is 14 or more.
+We will look at what is usually standard, though.

 Quarterback (QB) Fantasy Football Rankings Frequently Asked Questions